 Antidepressants

-Antidepressant medications are commonly prescribed to help manage mental health conditions such as and anxiety.
+Antidepressant medications are commonly prescribed to help manage mental health conditions such as depression and anxiety.
 While these medications can be beneficial for improving mood and overall well-being, they may also have some potential side effects, including hair loss.

 It is important to note that not all antidepressants cause hair loss, and the likelihood of experiencing this side effect can vary from person to person.
 However, there are certain types of antidepressants that have been associated with hair loss, such as selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants.